hyb90/rmms/README.md

 vite-bundle-visualizer

 ## Todo
-* Add toast on opertions results
+* Add toast on operations results
 * Add update function for item and category
 * ..